Part 1·1.2·12 min read

 Two types of chemical bonds define how molecules interact in biology:

 Covalent bonds are strong (~200–400 kJ/mol).
 They form the backbone of all macromolecules.
-Breaking them requires enzymes or harsh conditions.
+Breaking them requires or harsh conditions.
 Think of them as persistent storage: the data survives environmental fluctuations.

 Non-covalent bonds are weak individually (~1–5 kJ/mol each): hydrogen bonds, ionic interactions, van der Waals forces, hydrophobic interactions.
 But molecules can have dozens or hundreds of non-covalent interactions simultaneously, making the combined effect highly specific and substantial.